 Today, the Theatre is managed by the not-for-profit Tampa Theatre Foundation.
 As one of the most heavily utilized venues of its kind in the United States, Tampa Theatre’s single auditorium hosts more than 600 events each year, including a full schedule of first-run and classic films, concerts, special events, corporate events, tours and educational programs.

 Community support and contributions are critical to the Theatre’s continued vitality.
 In spite of its success, the Theatre only earns about 60% of its annual operating budget through ticket and concession income.
 Contributions to the Tampa Theatre Foundation help make up the difference and keep the Theatre accessible and affordable for everyone.

-A catapult for the imagination since 1926, Tampa Theatre is a symbol of our city’s glorious past and bright future.
-Tampa Theatre is a passionately protected landmark and one of America’s best-preserved examples of grand movie palace architecture.
+A catapult for the imagination since 1926, the nonprofit Tampa Theatre is a passionately protected historic landmark and one of America’s best-preserved examples of grand movie palace architecture.

 Its mission is to protect, preserve and program the Theatre as a creative film and cultural center for our community.